 Tehran, Iran

 Moali Voshagh (b.
-2002, Tehran) is an Iranian composer and pianist whose work explores the intersection of classical composition, Persian modal traditions, and contemporary sonic practices.
-After beginning his musical studies through piano performance in childhood, he later pursued formal training in composition and is currently completing undergraduate studies in Music Composition.
-Alongside his academic work, he has developed a broad interest in contemporary chamber music, Dastgāh-based composition, electroacoustic practices, improvisation, and audiovisual forms.
-His music frequently engages with memory, sonic transformation, modality, and the interaction between Persian musical materials and contemporary compositional techniques.
+2002, Tehran) is an Iranian composer and pianist whose work grows out of a combined interest in classical composition, Persian modal traditions, and contemporary sonic practices.
+Alongside his academic training, he has continued to explore a range of musical fields including modal and Dastgāh-based writing, contemporary chamber music, electroacoustic work, and audiovisual experimentation.
+This parallel interest in multiple musical languages has shaped both his approach to form and his understanding of sound.
 His works have been presented in festivals, workshops, and collaborative projects in Iran and abroad.
-His string quintet Faryâd received recognition at the National Youth Music Festival.
-His chamber work Memory of the not-so-old qanat (Hāfeze-ye qanāt-e nā chandān qadimī) was selected through the Kariz Project open call and premiered by Quater Ensemble in Cologne in March 2026.
-The work was later performed again by Quater Ensemble as part of Houbara Resonanzen Iran in May 2026.
-Some of his audiovisual, electroacoustic, and piano-based works have also been presented in international and online festivals.
+His string quintet Faryâd received Second Prize at the National Youth Music Festival.
+His chamber work Memory of the Not-So-Old Qanat (Hāfeze-ye qanāt-e nā chandān qadimī) was selected through the Kariz Project open call and has received multiple performances by Quater Ensemble in Cologne.
+His audiovisual and piano works have also been featured in international and online festivals.
+In addition to composing, he performs as a pianist in selected collaborative projects.